awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectCustomLabels.md

  For each object that the model version detects on an image, the API returns a \(`CustomLabel`\) object in an array \(`CustomLabels`\)\.
 Each `CustomLabel` object provides the label name \(`Name`\), the level of confidence that the image contains the object \(`Confidence`\), and object location information, if it exists, for the label on the image \(`Geometry`\)\.

-During training model calculates a threshold value that determines if a prediction for a label is true\.
-By default, `DetectCustomLabels` doesn't return labels whose confidence value is below the model's calculated threshold value\.
-To filter labels that are returned, specify a value for `MinConfidence` that is higher than the model's calculated threshold\.
-You can get the model's calculated threshold from the model's training results shown in the Amazon Rekognition Custom Labels console\.
-To get all labels, regardless of confidence, specify a `MinConfidence` value of 0\.

-You can also add the `MaxResults` parameter to limit the number of labels returned\.
+To filter labels that are returned, specify a value for `MinConfidence`\. `DetectCustomLabelsLabels` only returns labels with a confidence that's higher than the specified value\.
+The value of `MinConfidence` maps to the assumed threshold values created during training\.
+For more information, see [ Assumed Threshold](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/tr-metrics-use.html#tr-assumed-threshold)\.
+Amazon Rekognition Custom Labels expresses an assumed threshold as a floating point value between 0\-1\.
+The range of `MinConfidence` normalizes the assumed threshold to a percentage value \(0\-100\)\.
+Confidence responses from `DetectCustomLabels` are also returned as a percentage\.
+You can use `MinConfidence` to change the precision and recall or your model\.
+For more information, see [ Analyzing an image](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/detecting-custom-labels.html)\.

+If you don't specify a value for `MinConfidence`, `DetectCustomLabels` returns labels based on the assumed threshold of each label\.

 This is a stateless API operation\.
 That is, the operation does not persist any data\.

 This operation requires permissions to perform the `rekognition:DetectCustomLabels` action\.

+For more information, see [ Analyzing an image](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/detecting-custom-labels.html)\.

 ## Request Syntax<a name="API_DetectCustomLabels_RequestSyntax"></a>